-Top this frosting on these espresso cupcakes!
+Top this frosting on top of vanilla cupcakes or these espresso cupcakes!
 They are the reason this recipe was created, and have a light coffee flavor.
 Topped with this icing and I am in total coffee heaven.

 You can use a piping bag to pipe the buttercream over your dessert, or you can use an offset spatula or even just a spoon!

 You can easily make this frosting up to a week in advance and keep it in the fridge in a container with a lid until you need to use it.
 Take it out of the fridge 30 minutes before you plan to frost otherwise it will be too hard.